tbensky/npct/README.md

 <p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/readlog.png width=400></p>

 It'll pull and list all contacts you encountered.
+Nothing is saved or sent to any server.
+Be sure to cut and paste the enounters into a document on your computer (in Word perhaps?) if you want to save them.

 ## The tracer tells me I was around someone who was sick